 Figure 7.
 A Heatmap and hierarchical clustering of the significantly different KEGG functions (level 3) between WG and YG is provided.
 Red asterisks shows the Significantly up-regulated pathways (WG vs YG), black sterisks shows the Significantly down-regulated pathways (WG vs YG).**represents significant differences0.001<P≤0.01 and ***represents significant differences P≤0.001.

-The function of the water microbiota (WE vs. YE) was annotated by FaPROTAX.
+The FaPROTAX annotation revealed that the water microbiota (WE vs. YE) had distinct functions.
 Pathways such as sulfate, chloroplasts, phototrophy, and nitrogen metabolism were significantly different between the WE and YE groups (Fig. 8).
-Of the top 32 pathways, most were categorized as nitrogen respiration, methylotrophy, phototrophy pathways, with 19 pathways exhibiting significant differences between WE and YE.
+Of the top 32 pathways, 19 were found to be significantly different between WE and YE.
 The WE group had a higher abundance of pathways related to sulfur oxidation, methylotrophy and phototrophic metabolism, whereas the YE group had a higher abundance of pathways related to phtotrophy, fermentation, chemoheterotrophy.